-All members of the Senior Management Team are subject to annual objectives and year end performance appraisal, which are both formally recorded.
-These are focussed on Transport Scotland's delivery priorities, which are closely linked to the Governments National Outcomes.
+All members of the Senior Management Team are subject to annual objectives and year end performance appraisals, which are both formally recorded.
+These are focussed on Transport Scotland's delivery priorities, which are closely linked to the Government's National Outcomes.

 Performance against our objectives within the Corporate Business Plan is monitored throughout the year and measured against targets at year end.
 Progress on key achievements is highlighted.
 In addition, every Directorate within the Agency sets key performance indicators for the service it provides and progress against these is reviewed at Senior Management level.
-We have an annual target to achieve overall efficiency savings as a percentage of our budget and progress is reported to the Scottish Government on a quarterly basis.
+We have an annual target to achieve overall efficiency savings as a percentage of our budget and progress on this is reported to the Scottish Government and published at the end of each financial year.